lsds/intravisor/runtime/musl-lkl/lkl/Documentation/kernel-hacking/hacking.rst

     Unlike :c:func:`put_user()` and :c:func:`get_user()`, they
     return the amount of uncopied data (ie. 0 still means success).

-[Yes, this objectionable interface makes me cringe.
+[Yes, this moronic interface makes me cringe.
 The flamewar comes up every year or so. --RR.]

 The functions may sleep implicitly.
 This should never be called outside user context (it makes no sense), with interrupts disabled, or a